JeanNSHUTI/Tutorials/src/mechanical/2018/balls.md

 ## 3D sketch

-all the parts of the ball gun is designed on Fusion 360 and printed on a 3D printer except of the balls and the wheel.
+All the parts of the ball gun is designed on Fusion 360 and printed on a 3D printer except of the balls and the wheel.

 ## Why a ball gun?